sgotzler/praxis-session/markdown.md

 Advantages over html:
 * Minimizes reliance on proprietary platforms by offering a stripped down, easy-to-use markup language that allows people to render texts quickly and efficently on their own static websites, (i.e.avoiding services like squarespace or word press).
 * Cuts down reliance on specialized techinal language making digital projects both:
    - a) more transparent (readability)
    - b) reproducible (accesiblity)

-The major drawbacks are that design choices are limited.
+The major drawback is that design choices are limited.

 For instance, some working knowledge of CSS and Java is still necessary to tweak and customize most jekyll sites.
 A site written in markdown only will be static, and more than likely soley text/hypertext based.

 ## Importing Your Own Text